gregoriB/testframework/README.md

 * Automatic importing of fixtures
 * Spy on methods
 * Use CLI to Specify which files to test and which console logs to log
-* Familiar style to popular frameworks like Jest and Mocha.
+* Familiar style to popular frameworks like Jest and Mocha

 <br>

 ## Usage in Nodejs

-Add folder to root directly of your project.
+Add folder to the root directly of your project.
 Import the `TestSuite` and be sure to export your test results after writing the tests.

-Test files should containt `.test.js` in the name.
+Test files should contain `.test.js` in the name.
 Fixture files should contain `.fixtures.js`.

 To run all tests, execute `node ./testframework/runner.js` in the CLI.
 Specific test or tests can be run by adding the file name without the extensions